The Academic Program

+The Academic Program**

 	The Bates College Museum of Art is an integral part of the intellectual and cultural life of the college and the region.
-The Museum of Art brings a world of ideas to Bates, Lewiston-Auburn, and Maine through exhibitions ranging from work by artists of national and international prominence to the annual Senior Thesis Exhibition.
+The Museum of Art brings art and ideas to Bates, Lewiston-Auburn, and Maine through exhibitions ranging from work by artists of national and international prominence to the annual Senior Thesis Exhibition.
 Through the permanent collection, educational programming, scholarly publications, the Museum of Art serves as a laboratory for deep exploration, intellectual study, and creative discovery.

 	The Museum's temporary exhibitions, permanent collection, and exstensive programming are aligned with and integrated into academic disciplines across the curriculum.
 Recent interdisciplinary exhibitions have explored the art of the Anthropocene, the multimedia art of Vanessa German, shaman art of Vietnam, and astrophotography.
 Co-curricular programming infuses art into the cultural and social life of the college and region.
-The permanent collection provides students and visiting scholars opportunities for longer term study and close examination of works of art.
-Each year, programming includes lectures and gallery talks, visiting artists and scholars.
+The permanent collection provides students and visiting scholars opportunities for longer term study and close examination of works of art and material culture.
+Programming includes lectures and gallery talks by visiting artists and scholars.
 Internships in many areas of museum work are available for students each year.
 Education and outreach programs connect exhibitions and collections to area K-12 students and their families, and support curricula focusing on art, writing, and visual literacy.

 	Exhibition and public programs are free and open to the public.
 More information can be found on the museum website: (bates.edu/museum).

-Bates manages approximately 600 acres of undeveloped Maine coastline for conservation, education and research purposes.
+	Bates manages 574 acres of undeveloped Maine coastline for conservation, education and research purposes.
 Lying between two tidal rivers near the end of the Phippsburg peninsula, the Bates-Morse Mountain Conservation Area (BMMCA) includes salt marshes, barrier dunes, mature spruce-fir forest, and rare pitch pine forest.
 Granite ledge outcrops offer panoramic views of the Gulf of Maine and a narrow road offers walk-in access to the largest undeveloped barrier beach in the state.